Tatlov/Getting_And_Cleaning_Data_Course_Project/CodeBook.md

 (2.56 seconds/window * 50 readings/second = 128 readings/window) and 50% overlap.

-To obtain jerk and angular acceleration, the first time derivative of the dynamic acceleratioin and the angular velocity were taken, respectively.
+To obtain jerk and angular acceleration, the first time derivative of the dynamic acceleration and the angular velocity were taken, respectively.

 In some cases (labeled spectral) the results were fast Fourier transformed from the time domain to the frequency doamin.